ethanporcaro/tracking-toolkit/README.md

 **If your steam installation is in a different directory than `C:/Program Files (x86)/Steam/steamapps/common/SteamVR`, you will need to go into the source code and correct the path at the top.** I will try to put this in the settings menu eventually.

-If the tracking is coming out weird, your scene may be too complicated to run at realtime.
-Try using the `Simplfy` options in the `Render Properties` panel.

 ## Probably Common Questions

 Q: Can I offset location and rotation?